 School of Languages, Literacies & Translation | Main Campus

 The School of Languages, Literacies and Translation was established in 1972 as a Language Unit under the School of Education.
 The Language Unit provided the facilities for language learning for the campus community.
-Bahasa Malaysia and English were the main language courses offered and Thai, Korean, Vietnamese and Tagalog were offered as foreign language courses.
-Since then, Bahasa Malaysia has been a compulsory course for all undergraduate students while foreign languages have been listed as elective courses.
+Bahasa Melayu and English were the main language courses offered and Thai, Korean, Vietnamese and Tagalog were offered as foreign language courses.
+Since then, Bahasa Melayu has been a compulsory course for all undergraduate students while foreign languages have been listed as elective courses.

 In 1985, the Language Unit was upgraded to the Centre for Languages and Translation (CLT).
-At that time, Bahasa Malaysia was made the medium of instruction for teaching and learning and English became compulsory for all undergraduates.
+At that time, Bahasa Melayu was made the medium of instruction for teaching and learning and English became compulsory for all undergraduates.
 As a result, CLT took on a more prominent and significant role.

 As its range of work and responsibilities expanded, CLT was upgraded to the School of Languages, Literacies and Translation on 19 November 2008.
 With its new status as a School, it has started to offer degree programmes in various language-related specialisations and continues to provide quality language-based services.
 The first of its programmes is the Bachelor of Arts (Hons.)
-English for Professionals designed to meet current demands for career-oriented degree programmes.
+English for Professionals, designed to meet current demands for career-oriented degree programmes.
 Graduates of the programme will not only be competent in English but also equipped with the necessary skills to excel in local and global workplaces.
 Not neglecting its role as a language provider, the School’s range of foreign language offerings now comprises Arabic, Chinese, Japanese, German, Korean, French, Spanish, Tamil, Russian and Thai.
-These courses are offered as elective/optional courses as well as to provide students with more opportunities to learn new languages to widen their career prospects while Bahasa Malaysia and English language courses continue to be compulsory for graduation.
+These courses are offered as elective/optional courses as well as to provide students with more opportunities to learn new languages to widen their career prospects, while Bahasa Melayu and English language courses continue to be compulsory for graduation.
 The School also offers three minor programmes in foreign languages namely Chinese Language, Japanese Language as well as Communicative Arabic.

-Besides its academic programmes, the School is also a language-service provider to the University and the community at large.
-Its services include translation, editing, interpreting, language consultancy and short-term and longterm language courses.
+Besides its academic programmes, the School is also a language service provider to the University and the community at large.
+Its services include translation, editing, interpreting, language consultancy and short-term and long-term language courses.

 The School achieves all it sets out to do through its dedicated and qualified staff, conducive environment for effective language teaching, learning and research, and high-technology language facilities.